-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using an electric mixer, cream together the butter and sugar for about 4-5 minutes or until light and fluffy.
+- In the bowl of a stand mixer fitted with the paddle attachment or in a large mixing bowl using a handheld mixer, beat the butter on low speed until smooth, then slowly mix in the granulated sugar.
+Once all of the sugar is added, increase to medium speed and continue mixing for another 4 to 5 minutes or until the mixture is light and fluffy.

 - Add the dry ingredients to the creamed butter and sugar in three additions alternating with the buttermilk mixture (begin and end with the dry ingredients) on low speed.
 Mix in each addition until just combined, making sure not to over mix the batter.

 - In a separate clean mixing bowl, beat the egg whites to stiff peaks.
 Gently fold half of the egg whites into the batter, then fold in the remaining egg whites until just combined.